mcalisterkm/teach-your-pi-to-sniff-with-bme688/MetalOxideSensors.md

 ISO 16000-29:2014 Indoor air
 Part 29: Test methods for VOC detectors

-Bosch Sensortec produces a range of Ari Quality/Gas Sensors: BME680, BME688 and BME690 range of [gas sensors][4].
+Bosch Sensortec produces a range of Air Quality [gas sensors][4]: BME680, BME688 and BME690.

 Bosch Sensortec follow the ISO 16000-29 process, and provided details of their target gasses and the VOC profile used (breath-VOC) in the "Data Sheet" for the sensor.
 The [BME690][3] is the latest generation at the time of writing, and the testing quoted is for H2S (Hydrogen sulfide), EtOH (ethanol) CO (carbon monoxide) and b-VOCs (breath-VOCs).